-I'm torn between two axis.
-The first is being user oriented.
-Think about the problems from their perspective.
-Make sure you are always working on something that improves value.
+I’m torn between two axes.
+The first is being user-oriented.
+Thinking about the problems from their perspective and ensuring you are always working on something that improves value.
 The second is that good software is often fast software.

 The first is “Performance Matters” by Hillel Wayne.
 He writes about EMTs and a report they have to fill out about what they did for a patient called a Patient Care Report (PCR).
 Apparently about 30 million are filled out each year:

 At that scale, time and life are interchangeable.
 Every minute writing and filing a PCR is a minute not spent on actual treatment.
 If 0.1% of PCRs have mistakes that waste an hour of a doctor’s time, that’s 30,000 doctor-hours not spent on other patients.
 It’s a factor so grand and diffuse we can’t see it in motion.
 We can’t think in those terms.

 I appreciate that Wayne contextualizes performance.
 He’s saying that, EMTs must fill out this report and when they do so accurately less time is wasted.
 Therefore to improve the capacity of EMTs overall we should improve the performance of their software.
 Otherwise, humans will do what we do best and follow the path of least resistance, which might affect the accuracy of these reports.

 I know the inevitable remark - “most of us aren’t dealing with ‘human lives’”.
 Sure, most of us won’t cause harm in our user’s lives because our software doesn’t work exactly right, but hold on to that thought for a moment though.

 Here is another essay from Craig Mod, “Fast Software, the Best Software”.

 To me, speedy software is the difference between an application smoothly integrating into your life, and one called upon with great reluctance.
 Fastness in software is like great margins in a book — makes you smile without necessarily knowing why.